 Students should consider the acceptance of an offer to be a binding obligation.
 Therefore, a student must immediately contact all other employers who are evaluating his or her candidacy and withdraw from consideration.
-The student also must contact the Law Career Services Office to report the job acceptance.
+LCS staff members encourage all students to contact the Law Career Services Office to report the job acceptance.